josemart127/PrusaSlicer/.github/CONTRIBUTING.md

 Simon Tatham has written an excellent on article on [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) which is well worth reading, although it is not specific to Slic3r.

+Is it possible to be able to visualize the contents of the gcode as in Simplify3D?